vispower/teamplatform-api/file.md

           "ftype": "folder"
         }

 Server will respond with `200 Ok` if the creation was successful.
+If the key already exists, server will respond with `400 Bad Request`.

 Rename File or Folder
 ---------------------